5 Benefits of Learning to Play Acoustic Guitar

 Speaking of starting simply, there is no more basic way to learn to play guitar than to start out playing simple chords on an acoustic.
 No need to worry about how to play solos or complicated songs.
 Just concentrate on the basics, like your technique and your chord vocabulary.
 If you are hoping to become a real-life, functional, song-playing guitarist in the quickest way possible, this is the path to choose.

 Even if you only know a few chords there are many, many songs you can learn to play on acoustic guitar.
 In my opinion, learning and playing new songs is a great way to stay motivated to practice and expand your horizons as a player.

-You can do that on electric guitar too, of course.
-However, many songs you’ll learn on electric guitar will feature complex sections.
+You can do that on an electric guitar too, of course.
+However, many songs you’ll learn on an electric guitar will feature complex sections.
 A lot of people pick up the electric guitar because they want to emulate their favorite guitar hero.
 Unfortunately, the same music that's inspiring to hear often can be unrealistically challenging for newbies to play.

 If you start off on acoustic guitar you can hold off on all that guitar hero stuff until you have the basics down.
 It’s a much less frustrating path for beginners.

 Some people pick up the guitar because they want to sing and write songs.
 You can certainly do that on electric guitar, but in most cases, you’ll be doing it with a band.
 If you don’t want to be in a band or don’t think you’ll be able to find band members anytime in the foreseeable future, you may prefer to go with an acoustic instrument.
 As an acoustic guitar player, you can learn to write songs and even perform solo.